nimaaskarian/enigma-js/README.md

 # Enigma JS
 the original 1930s Enigma with the same logic and a minimalist and modern look. have fun playing around.

-just don't send daily weather reports with it. be careful about who you hail too.
+just don't send daily weather reports with it and be careful about who you hail to.
 ## Installation
 download the zip version of master branch and extract it on your local computer.
 I recommend you using [`serve`](https://www.npmjs.com/package/serve) or some type of static local server utility to open up this on your browser.